 Agility is a great sport for you and your dog.
-So I assume you've taken an agility class and are hooked--so you want to start doing agility work on your own.
-The equipment that is appropriate for most beginners involves a board (easily bought) for contact work, 2 jumps (easily made out of PVC) and a set of weave poles.
+Maybe you've taken an agility class and are hooked--so you want to start doing agility work on your own.
+The appropriate equipment for most beginners involves a board (easily bought) for contact work, 2 jumps (easily made out of PVC) and a set of weave poles.

-This article will not teach you how to train your dog to do the weave poles--that is for another time.
-Additionally, most beginners in AKC, USDAA or NADAC will only need to do 6 weaves on a novice course.
-But I'll explain how to make 12 weave poles (because once you graduate from novice you'll need to do 12 and it's easier to make the 12 weaves that connect all at once rather than have to remake your set of 6 to connect 6 more poles.
+Most beginners in American Kennel Club, United States Dog Agility Association, Inc., or The North American Dog Agility Council will only need to do 6 weaves on a novice course.
+But you should make 12 weave poles because once you graduate from novice you'll need to do 12 and it's easier to make the 12 weaves that connect all at once rather than have to remake your set of 6 to connect 6 more poles.

 Things You'll Need